aobarbieri/doxie-game/planning.md

 - Display treats on the grid based on random location
 - Allow the dog to eat the treats
   - Treats disappear
-  - Count how many treats was eaten so far
+  - Count how many treats were eaten so far
-- Show te score to the player so they know how many treats they ate.
+- Update the score so the player know how many treats they ate.